 Research continues to support the benefits of consuming healthy fats like those found in olive oil, nuts, and avocado.
 Fit people simply don’t fear the fat—they just keep portions at bay.
 A recent study published in the Journal of the American Heart Association emphasizes just how important it is to reduce trans fats and increase polyunsaturated fats in the diet to protect against heart disease.
 Healthy fats also contribute to greater feelings of satiety and can work to prevent unhealthy cravings as a result.

-As Much As Possible
+Cook at Home As Much As Possible

 Homemade chicken and broccoli may not seem as exciting as the chicken and broccoli you ordered from that Chinese place down the street, but it’s wildly healthier.
 Cooking at home not only gives you the power to control calories and portions, but it even helps keep some weight in your wallet.
 Check out these 32 Kitchen Hacks for Healthy Eating for some cooking tips!